daniya-safdar/Simple-AI-Chatbot/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas or suggestions for improvements, feel free to open an issue or create a pull request.

----

-This `README.md` provides essential information for anyone interested in running or contributing to the project.
-Feel free to adjust sections to your needs!